Table 2 Data Declaration

 In 2016, the FBI Director approved the recommendation to discontinue the reporting of rape data using the UCR legacy definition beginning in 2017.

-The data used in creating this table were from law enforcement agencies submitting 3 to 6 common months of offense reports for 2017 and 2018.
+The data used in creating this table were from law enforcement agencies submitting three to six common months of offense reports for 2018 and 2019.
 If the FBI determines certain variables have created unusual fluctuations in the data, those data are excluded from the tabulations.

 The U.S. Census Bureau has established the four regions of the United States, which are used by the UCR Program in compiling the nation’s crime data.
-The following table lists Preliminary Semiannual Uniform Crime Report, U.S. Department of Justice—Federal Bureau of Investigation January-June, 2018 Released February 2019 2 the 50 states and the District of Columbia arranged according to the regions of the United States.
+The following table lists the 50 states and the District of Columbia arranged according to the regions of the United States.

 District of Columbia